 Rule 92.
 (Indefinitely Postponed, Effect.)
-If a motion to indefinitely postpone a bill or resolution be carried, such bill or resolution shall be declared lost.
-If a Senate bill or resolution is defeated or indefinitely postponed in the Senate it shall not be reintroduced during either annual session of the same General Assembly.
+If a motion to indefinitely postpone a bill or resolution be carried is indefinitely postponed or defeated, such bill or resolution shall be declared lost.
+If a Senate bill or resolution is defeated or indefinitely postponed in the Senate and it shall not be reintroduced during either annual session of the same General Assembly.